 - Provisioning Application The Provisioning Application is responsible for coordinating the embedded-MTA provisioning process.
 This application has an associated SNMP Entity. - Provisioning SNMP Entity The provisioning SNMP entity MUST include a trap/inform handler for provisioning enrollment and the provisioning status traps/informs as well as a SNMP engine for retrieving device capabilities and setting the Configuration filename and access method.
-Refer to the PacketCable MTA MIB [2] for a description of the MIB accessible MTA attributes.
+Refer to the PacketCable MTA MIB ([2], [22]) for a description of the MIB accessible MTA attributes. - The Provisioning Server MUST examine the "Device MIB Support" capability of the MTA (specified in Section 10.23) to choose the MIB modules that can be used to specify the MTA configuration file.